eic/drich-dev/README.md

   - the search pattern is case sensitive
   - this script is just a wrapper for `npdet_info`, run `npdet_info -h` for further usage

-### Simulation
+### Simulation and Reconstruction Benchmarks
+- use `./runBenchmark.sh` to run the simulation and subsequent reconstruction
+  - this is a wrapper for `reconstruction_benchmarks/benchmarks/rich/run_irt.sh`, which is executed by the CI
+    - this script runs `npsim` and `juggler`
+  - see also `reconstruction_benchmarks/benchmarks/rich/config.yml` for the commands used by the CI
+  - it is practical to edit this wrapper script during development, for testing purposes; this is why several lines are commented out

+#### Local Scripts
-There are some local scripts to aid in simulation development; some of them have been copied to the `reconstruction_benchmarks` repository, and may be more up-to-date there
+There are some local scripts to aid in simulation development; some of them have been copied to the `reconstruction_benchmarks` repository, and may be more up-to-date there.
 - `simulate.py`: runs `npsim` with settings for the dRICH and pfRICH
   - run with no arguments for usage
   - basically copied to `reconstruction_benchmarks`, but stored here as well for backup